Kate Jacewicz: Refereeing career

 Jacewicz began refereeing at the age of 13 when her brother's team needed a referee.

 After being appointed to referee the 2019 W-League Grand Final, this was her ninth final out of the first eleven seasons of the W-League, which was rebranded in 2021 as A-League Women.

 She became a FIFA referee in 2011, and was in charge of the Final of the 2016 FIFA U-17 Women's World Cup in Jordan.

 Jacewicz was selected as one of the 27 referees for the 2019 FIFA Women's World Cup.
-After the conclusion of the round of 16, Jacewicz was retained as one of 11 officials to be assigned matches for the remainder of the tournament.
+She refereed two matches, including the round of 16 clash between Sweden and Canada.

-In the 2019–20 A-League season Jacewicz became the first woman to referee a match in the A-League, when she took charge of the Melbourne City match against Newcastle Jets.
+In the 2019–20 A-League season, Jacewicz became the first woman to referee a match in the A-League when she took charge of the Melbourne City match against Newcastle Jets.

+On 9 January 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia.
+She refereed two matches, including the round of 16 clash between Colombia and Jamaica.